 Click on a question below to reveal the answer.
 Don’t see your question?
 Contact us to receive a direct answer!

 Interventional Pain Management uses procedures and State-of-the-Art technology to treat pain in addition to medications.
 Unfortunately, “Pain Management” has received a lot of bad press because there had been a lot of unqualified and unscrupulous people abusing the system.
-Fortunately, a lot has changed in the past several years with strict regulation so that only qualified physicians may practice the specialty of Pain Management.
+Fortunately, a lot has changed over the past decade with strict regulation so that only qualified physicians may practice the specialty of Pain Management.
 In Interventional Pain Management, we use the latest technology to be able to relieve many sources of pain.
 Most of what we do are procedures designed to reduce your suffering, reduce or eliminate medication need, and return you to functioning.
 To receive the quality care that you deserve, make certain that your physician is properly trained, Board Certified, offers all the latest technology and procedures, and is well-respected in the community.
 If a doctor is only able to help you by writing prescriptions, it is probable that they do not have the knowledge and skills to give you adequate care.

 Yes.
 We strive to see you quickly and painlessly.
 We do require medical records from your existing physician, copies of all imaging performed, and 1 year of pharmaceutical history.
 We participate in EFORCSE and will help you by checking your prescribing history.
 Click NEW PATIENT PAPERWORK to download our forms that will make your first visit go smoother and faster.
 You can print it, fill the forms out, and return them to the office in person, via fax, or by email.